Siderite/LInQer-ts/README.md

 # Building the solution

 The library has been ported to Typescript.
-Run **build.bat** to create the .js files from the .ts code.
+Run **build.bat** to create the .js files from the .ts code and copy the documentation to the docs folder